Vintage: 2018

 Producer

-Mencía is the estate’s most widely grown black grape.
-Dominio do Bibei also uses the local Brancellao, Sousón, Mouratón, Alicante Bouschet and Caíño, reflecting the seemingly chaotic vineyards of their predecessors.
+Mencía is Dominio do Bibei’s most widely grown black grape.
+However, they also use the local Brancellao, Sousón, Mouratón, Alicante Bouschet and Caíño, reflecting the seemingly chaotic vineyards of their predecessors.
 For whites, Godello and Albariño dominate, with small amounts of Doña Blanca, Treixadura and Torrontés sometimes included.
-Grapes are destemmed and ageing takes place in an assortment of vessels, including modern cement eggs, foudres and old 600-litre barrels.
+Their grapes are destemmed and aged in various vessels, including modern cement eggs, foudres and old 600-litre barrels.

 Tasting Notes & Technical Details